PAIR-code/ai-explorables/source/_posts/2021-03-03-fill-in-the-blank.md

 <a class='footend'></a> The BERT model used on this page is the Hugging Face version of [bert-large-uncased-whole-word-masking](https://huggingface.co/bert-large-uncased-whole-word-masking).
 "BERT" also refers to a type of model architecture; hundreds of BERT models have been [trained and published](https://huggingface.co/models?filter=bert).
 The model and chart code used here are available on [GitHub](https://github.com/PAIR-code/ai-explorables).

 <a class='footend'></a> Notice that "1800", "1900" and "2000" are some of the top predictions, though.
 People aren't actually more likely to be born at the start of a century, but in BERT's training corpus of books and Wikipedia articles round numbers are [more common](https://blocks.roadtolarissa.com/1wheel/cea123a8c17d51d9dacbd1c17e6fe601). <br><br><img aria-label='Scatter plot showing the frequency of numbers between 1400 and 1800 in Wikipedia; round number of large peaks.' src='img/wiki-years.png'></img>

+<a class='footend'></a>Comparing BERT and Zari in this interface requires carefully tracking tokens during a transition.
+The [BERT Difference Plots](https://colab.research.google.com/drive/1xfPGKqjdE635cVSi-Ggt-cRBU5pyJNWP) colab has ideas for extensions to systemically look at differences between the models' output.

 <a class='footend'></a> This analysis shouldn't stop once a model is deployed — as language and model usage shifts, it's important to continue studying and mitigating potential harms.